Hong Kong Engineers Week Carnival Kicks Off At West Kowloon Cultural District

-(MENAFN- Media OutReach Newswire) The three-day flagship event features over 45 game booths showcasing the engineering profession HONG KONG SAR - Media OutReach Newswire - 1 March 2024 - The Hong Kong Institution of Engineers (HKIE) has organised the Hong Kong Engineers Week Carnival (the Carnival), and the Carnival kicked off today at an opening ceremony in Harbourside Lawn, West Kowloon Cultural District.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 1 March 2024 - The Hong Kong Institution of Engineers (HKIE) has organised the Hong Kong Engineers Week Carnival (the Carnival), and the Carnival kicked off today at an opening ceremony in Harbourside Lawn, West Kowloon Cultural District.
 The ceremony was officiated by Ms Bernadette LINN Hon Ho, JP, The Secretary for Development, Mr Y E Shuiqiu, the Deputy Director-General of the Department of Educational, Scientific and Technological Affairs of the Liaison Office of the Central People's Government in the Hong Kong Special Administrative Region ( LOCPG ), and Ir Ricky LAU Chun Kit, JP the Permanent Secretary for Development (Works) .
 They were accompanied by I r Dr Barry LEE Chi Hong, the HKIE President, Ir BOK Kwok Ming Aaron, the HKIE Immediate Past President, Ir Eric MA Siu Cheung, JP, the HKIE Senior Vice President and Ir Prof Alfred SIT Wing Hang, JP, the HKIE Chief Executive and Secretary .
 The three-day flagship event aimed at enhancing public interest and knowledge of the engineering profession.

 The Carnival with the theme "Be the Change" is now open and will run until 3 March 2024 (Sunday).
 Located in Harbourside Lawn, West Kowloon Cultural District, the Carnival features over 45 booths and games from HKIE and various partners and sponsors, including Cathay Pacific Airways Limited, MTR Corporation, CLP Power Hong Kong Limited, Airport Authority Hong Kong, Urban Renewal Authority and more, sharing engineering knowledge and technologies.
 It also offers exciting competitions and performances and is open to the public for free.